About this course

 All students are required to complete 100 points in the program, the equivalent of a major, through the following progression sequence.
 The Language program is based on proficiency so each student must meet the requirements of each level before they can proceed to the next level:

-Please Note: Undergraduate students completing Chinese Studies entry point 1 (beginners) require 125 points of study, therefore it is not possible to complete the equivalent of a Chinese Studies major through the D-Lang, students are required to take the further 25 points (2 subjects) within their bachelor’s program pending on capacity and course requirements.
+Please Note: Undergraduate students completing Chinese Studies entry point 1 (beginners) require 125 points of study, therefore it is not possible to complete the equivalent of a Chinese Studies major through the Diploma in Languages.
+Students can undertake the further 25 points (2 subjects) within their bachelor’s program pending on capacity and course requirements.

 Undergraduate students can commence the Diploma in their first year or second year of their respective Bachelor degrees.
 Similarly, Graduate coursework and RHD students may, with co-ordinator approval may commence before their final 50 points of study.